-Every Society / Association that belongs to the CAU will comply with its obligations of corresponding fees for each active member of its Society / Association, established in 10 US dollars (revised upwards by the Executive Committee of the CAU).
+Any Society / Association that belongs to the CAU shall comply with its corresponding quota obligations for each active member of its Society / Association, established at US $ 15, with a maximum cap of US $ 7,500.
+(Reviewable upwards by the Executive Committee of the CAU).

-The Societies / Associations that make up the CAU with more than 750 active members, will contribute with the maximum limit of 7,500 US dollars.
+The Companies / Associations that integrate the CAU with more than 750 active members, will contribute with the maximum quota of US $ 7,500.

 These fees must be diligently paid during the first four months of each year.